Skip Navigation

 NOW, THEREFORE, BE IT RESOLVED that the County Judges and Commissioners Association of Texas requests that state law be amended to require a due process permit proceeding and approval by the local Commissioners Court and groundwater conservation district before any permit is granted for uranium mining.

-WHEREAS, human waste and other toxic materials are contained in municipal, domestic, and commercial sludge and biosolids; and
+WHEREAS, human waste, food waste, and other toxic materials are contained in municipal, domestic, and commercial sludge and biosolids; and

-WHEREAS, this sludge and biosolid waste contains harmful bacteria, viruses, and chemicals that may contaminate local water supplies; and
+WHEREAS, this sludge and biosolids waste contains harmful bacteria, viruses, and chemicals that may contaminate local water supplies; and

 WHEREAS some sludge and biosolids waste contains PFAS more harmful than bacteria and viruses and comingles with chemicals that have and will continue to contaminate water supplies in not only municipalities but as well as private water wells due to run off from land application; and

-WHEREAS, the current rules of the Texas Commission on Environmental Quality are inadequate to protect the water supply and adjacent landowners from the improper disposal of sludge and biosolid waste; and
+WHEREAS, the current rules of the Texas Commission on Environmental Quality are inadequate to protect the water supply and adjacent landowners from the improper disposal of sludge and biosolids waste; and

 WHEREAS, disposal of these materials should be a matter of local regulation;